ACrazyTown/xfl/README.md

 1.1 What is it?

-	XFL is a reimplementation of Adobe Flash XFL and related things and GSAP library.
+	XFL is a leightweight implementation of Adobe Flash XFL and related things and GSAP library for Haxe/OpenFL.

 1.2 Why?